elizabeth-poggie/elizabeth-poggie/_content/notes/26-user-interfaces.md

 ```

 - These are the activated settings for your VSCode.
 For me, I have a lot of customization given i have been adding things here over the years, however yours might be a bit more sparse in comparison.
-- Now from the `Prettier - Code formatter`, paste in the below:
+- Now from the `Prettier - Code formatter` Extension page, paste in the below:

 ```json
 {